-Regardless of one’s current circumstances, it is important to do some planning and stick to sound financial principles like save as much as you can, invest in a low cost portfolio which is diversified, and know you can deal with whatever comes your way.
+Regardless of one’s current circumstances, it is important to do some planning and stick to sound financial principles like save as much as you can, investing in a low-cost portfolio that is diversified, and knowing you can deal with whatever comes your way.
 If you have lived this long, you definitely have some good survival skills.

-If money is an issue find something you enjoy and are good at and share your knowledge with others.
-In this age of technology there is no excuse for not having options to create additional money doing what you like to do.
-Here is my #1 Recommendation for learning and earning in an area of expertise which you can share valuable knowledge with others and help solve their challenges and problems.
+If money is an issue find something you enjoy and is good at and share your knowledge with others.
+In this age of technology, there is no excuse for not having options to create additional money doing what you like to do.
+Here is my #1 Recommendation for learning and earning in an area of expertise in which you can share valuable knowledge with others and help solve their challenges and problems.

 Baby boomers, seventy-eight (78) million individuals, have greatly impacted the habits and mindset of the market for six (6) decades.
 This is not going to change now as more and more baby boomers are creating businesses of their own.